mDuo13/xrpl-dev-portal/content/concepts/consensus-protocol/negative-unl.md

     - It does not have that validator in its UNL.
 (If a validator goes down permanently, this rule ensures that it gets removed from the on-ledger Negative UNL after it has been removed from servers' configured UNLs.)
 4. If a proposed change to the Negative UNL achieves a consensus, the change is scheduled to go into effect in the following flag ledger.
 Up to one addition and one removal can be scheduled this way.

-The proposals to add and remove validators from the Negative UNL take the form of [UNLModify pseudo-transactions][].
-The consensus process determines whether each pseudo-transaction achieves a consensus or gets thrown out, in the same way as other [pseudo-transactions](pseudo-transaction-types.html).
+The proposals to add and remove validators from the Negative UNL take the form of [UNLModify pseudo-transactions](../../references/protocol-reference/transactions/pseudo-transaction-types/unlmodify.md).
+The consensus process determines whether each pseudo-transaction achieves a consensus or gets thrown out, in the same way as other [pseudo-transactions](../../references/protocol-reference/transactions/pseudo-transaction-types/pseudo-transaction-types.md).
 In other words, for a particular validator to be added or removed from the Negative UNL, a consensus of servers must propose the same change.

-Scheduled and effective changes to the Negative UNL are tracked in the [NegativeUNL object](negativeunl.html) in the ledger's state data.
+Scheduled and effective changes to the Negative UNL are tracked in the [NegativeUNL object](../../references/protocol-reference/ledger-data/ledger-entry-types/negativeunl.md) in the ledger's state data.

 ### Negative UNL Limits